 I’ve set up a facebook group to explore these ideas further.

-For other inquires, you can contact me directly at firstname.lastname@example.org.
+For further inquires, you can contact me directly at firstname.lastname@example.org